-In building the capacity of the local government to promote pro-poor economic activities and initiate private-public investment in key productive sectors, the Programme has achieved the following key results:
+In building the capacity of the local government to promote pro-poor economic activities and initiate private-public investment in key productive sectors, the Programme has so far achieved the following key results:

-- Introduction of the LED approach and methodology to the Government of Sierra Leone, resulting in the launch of a National Conference on LED by the Vice President of Sierra Leone on July 10 2012.
+- Introduction of the Local Economic Development (LED) approach and methodology to the Government of Sierra Leone, resulting in the launch of a National Conference on LED in 2012.
 The Conference adopted a National LED Agenda for Sierra Leone.

 - Improved capacity of the MLGRD to coordinate the implementation of the decentralization policy through the development of an Implementation Strategy and the conduct of Decentralization Donors Coordination Meetings.

-- A complex (slaughter house and cool room) for Kenema City Council
+- A complex (slaughter house and cold room) for Kenema City Council.

-- A cool room in a remote area for Kenema District Council
+- A cold room in Tongo, a remote area for Kenema District Council.

-- A Community Resource Centre for Tonkolili District Council focusing on vocational training in ICT and public entertainment
+- A Community Resource Centre for Tonkolili District Council focusing on vocational training in ICT.

-- Earmarked grants were provided to fund selected LED projects in target Local Councils and the five LED projects were completed in 2012.
+- Earmarked grants were provided to fund selected LED projects in targeted Local Councils and the five LED projects were completed in 2012.